-- To stay abreast of best practices in bicycle and pedestrian safety, education/outreach, design, implementation and policy. - 2.
-To foster a collaborative, collegial culture that supports coordination, resource sharing and shared action - 3.
+- 1. To stay abreast of best practices in bicycle and pedestrian safety, education/outreach and design. - 2.
+To foster a collaborative, collegial culture that supports coordination, resource sharing and shared action. - 3.
 To develop and incorporate an equity framework that guides the Council's membership, structure, and work. - 4.
-To collaborate with public, non-profit and private partners to support efforts to eliminate deaths and serious injuries to vulnerable roadway users in New Jersey.

-5. To promote the public health, economic and environmental sustainability benefits of active transportation in educational programs and outreach efforts.
+To collaborate with public, non-profit and private partners to support efforts to reduce deaths and serious injuries to bicyclists and pedestrians in New Jersey. - 5.
+To promote the public health and environmental sustainability benefits of active transportation in educational programs and outreach efforts.